Blackpool: Britain’s Coney Island

 Three amusement piers stretch out beyond the promenade into the sea, each with its own personality.
 Kids in tow?
 The south pier is for you.
 Young and frisky?
 Central pier.
 If you're feeling sedate?
 Head to the north pier to stroll its venerable boardwalk, where the dominant sounds are the gulls and the wind in your hair.

 In 1879, back when the north pier was new, Blackpool became the first city in England to switch on electric streetlights.
-Now, it celebrates this history — and stretches its tourism season into the autumn — by illuminating its seven miles of waterfront with countless blinking and twinkling lights.
+Now, it celebrates this history — and stretches its tourism season into the autumn — by illuminating its six miles of waterfront with countless blinking and twinkling lights.
 The first time I saw the much-hyped "Illuminations" years ago, the American in me kept saying, "I've seen bigger and I've seen better."
 But I stuffed his mouth with cotton candy and happily surveyed the spectacle like everyone else on my specially decorated trolley.

 For modern-day thrills, Blackpool Pleasure Beach is tops.
 Its 42 acres of rides (more than 100, including "the best selection of white-knuckle rides in Europe"), ice-skating shows, cabarets, and amusements attract seven million people a year, making Pleasure Beach one of England's most popular attractions.
 Its biggest roller coaster is among the world's tallest (213 feet) and fastest (74 mph).